 Martyn Joseph is a completely unique and mind blowing artist.
 Take everything you think you know about singer songwriters….and rip it up.
 For one man and a guitar he creates a performance with a huge far-reaching sound that is energetic, compelling and passionate.
 Be it to two hundred people or twenty thousand, he blows the crowd away night after night.

 He is gifted with the rare ability to speak to the soul with his expressive and poignant lyrics and has a career spanning 30 years, 32 albums, over a half a million record sales and thousands of live performances.

-In addition to his 5 top 50 UK hits, the importance of his work has been recognised by programmes such as BBC Radio 2’s prime time series on Singer/Songwriters.
-Social justice has an essential presence throughout his music, which has been recognised with various humanitarian awards and plaudits.
+In addition to his 5 top 50 UK hits, the importance of his work has been recognized by programs such as BBC Radio 2’s prime time series on Singer/Songwriters.
+Social justice has an essential presence throughout his music, which has been recognized with various humanitarian awards and plaudits.

 Concerned with making music that is relevant and vital to his audience, he engages with challenging narratives tackling the complexity of the human condition, underpinned with a promise of hope.
 In his own words “Really what I do is to try and write songs that might step up and make some sense of a moment in time.
 A good song makes you feel like you’re not alone in the world.”

 Martyn Joseph.
 A unique talent driven by passion and love for his trade, continues to write, sing and play from the heart.
 It’s a road he’s been travelling for most of his life and, as he often tells his audience, ‘you keep turning up and so will I.’

 Here is as video of Martyn Joseph performing his song about refugees The Good In Me Is Dead.